DIRECT SUPPORT PERSONNEL

 - Act as liaison between the individual(s) family members and supervisor, case manager and/or IDT team, as situations arise.

 - Perform other duties as assigned by ELADC

 - Complete the training program provided by the service agency and participate in on-going in-service training.

-- Assume non-medical duties as outlined by family/primary caregiver is to assure continuity and consistency.
+- Assume non-medical duties as outlined by family/primary care giver is to assure continuity and consistency.

 - Be able to work independently without supervision.

-Physical Demands and Working Conditions:
+Physical Demands and Working Conditions

 - Good organizational skills.

-This job description is intended to describe general nature and level of work being performed by the person assigned to this position.
-Principal duties and responsibilities are intended to describe those functions that are essential to the performance of this job, and "other" duties and responsibilities include those that are considered incidental or secondary to the overall purpose of this job.
+This job description is intended to describe the general nature and level of work being performed by the person assigned to this position.
+Principal duties and responsibilities are intended to describe those functions that are essential to the performance of this job and "other" duties and responsibilities include those that are considered incidental or secondary to the overall purpose of this job.

 This job description does not state or imply that the above are the only duties and responsibilities assigned to this position.
 Employees holding this position will be required to perform any other job-related duties as requested by management.
 All requirements are subject to possible modification to reasonably accommodate individuals with a disability.